Rust-GCC/gccrs/gcc/config/arc/arc.md

  ;; Comment in final.cc (insn_current_reference_address) says
  ;; forward branch addresses are calculated from the next insn after branch ;; and for backward branches, it is calculated from the branch insn start.
- ;; The shortening logic here is tuned to accomodate this behavior ;; ???
+ ;; The shortening logic here is tuned to accommodate this behavior ;; ???
 This should be grokked by the ccfsm machinery.
 (define_insn "cbranchsi4_scratch"
   [(set (pc)